rrollins72/QMX-Serial-remote/README.md

 modules either, so that was not considered.

 I don't have a QMX, but the QMX does have the AUX port (internally) so it could be utilized but would require adding wires and bringing them out to a connector.
-It is possible that the serial port on the PTT could be used, but I have not tested that.

 # Improvements?